spatialthoughts/qgis-tutorials/source/docs/3/advanced_georeferencing.rst

 Georeferencing Aerial Imagery (QGIS3)
 =====================================

-In the tutorial :doc:`georeferencing_basics` we covered the basic process of georeferencing in QGIS.
+In the tutorial :doc:`georeferencing_basics`, we covered the basic georeferencing process in QGIS.
 That method involved reading the coordinates from your scanned map and entering them manually as control points.
-Many times though you may not have the coordinates printed on your map, or you are trying to georeference an image.
-In that case, you can use another georeferenced data-source as your input.
-In this tutorial, you will learn how to use existing open data sources in your georeferencing process.
+Many times though, you may not have the coordinates printed on your map, or you are trying to georeference an image.
+In that case, you can use another georeferenced data source as your input.
+This tutorial will teach you how to use existing open data sources in your georeferencing process.

 Overview of the task
 --------------------

-We will georeference high resolution balloon-imagery using reference coordinates from OpenStreetMap.
+We will georeference a high resolution balloon-imagery using reference coordinates from OpenStreetMap.

 Other skills you will learn
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-- Downloading super high-resolution public domain imagery.
 - Using XYZ Tile Layers as basemap.
-- Using the OSM Place Search plugin in QGIS.
+- Using the QGIS Inbuilt Nominatim Geocoder.
-- Setting a custom no-data value for a layer.
+- Setting a user-defined no-data value for a layer.
+- Dock Georeferencer in QGIS main window.

 Get the data
 ------------